TIBHannover/oersi-setup/CONTRIBUTING.md

 Before creating a new issue, start by searching through the issues and open merge requests to see whether someone else has raised a similar idea or question.
 If you don't see your idea listed, do one of the following:
 * If your contribution is a minor change of the code, such as a typo fix, open a merge request.
 * Otherwise open an issue first.
 That way, other people can weigh in on the discussion before you do any work.

+### Propose source of Open Educational Resources

+We are interested in more sources that contain OERs in the higher education context and welcome any suggestions.
+Please use the following template: https://gitlab.com/oersi/oersi-etl/-/issues/new?issuable_template=add-source

+### Bug Report

+Bug reports include anything that causes the application to behave in an unintended way.
+Please describe the error as detailed as possible (where did the error occur, what happened, what are the consequences) and tell us what is your expected behavior in the case.
+Please also describe how the error can be reproduced.

+### Change / Feature Request

+Changes / Feature Request include any functional code that should be adjusted / added.
+This can include small adjustments or translations, but it can also include large adjustments.
+The change or new feature should be described in detail, as well as the problem that should be solved.
+What exactly needs to be changed / added and how the system should behave.
+It is also very important to specify the use case for the issue, so that it is clear why the issue should be implemented.

 ## Contributing to the source code